 It’s confirmed, the next stop for the 20 years CPBL veteran 張泰山 (Chang Tai-Shan) is going to be Australia!
-The 41-year-old slugger attended the signing ceremony with the Adelaide Bite for the upcoming ABL season which go from November to February 2018.
+The 41-year-old slugger along with his family attended the signing ceremony with the Adelaide Bite for the upcoming ABL season which go from November to February 2018.

 — Adelaide Bite (@AdelaideBite) September 13, 2017